mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <h3>Download of eons</h3>
 <p>Between 60 and 360 seconds, depending on the line quality.
 <p>Your website had better be _amazing_ for it to justify that length of download time.
 <p>You can see why people might want to disable images and JS if it means a quicker download.
-You can certainly see why they pop a blood vessal when you send them adverts that they don't want to view!
+You can certainly see why they pop a blood vessel when you send them adverts that they don't want to view!
 </div>
 </section>